Cvedia/syncity-redist/README.md

 ### Examples

-python syncity_test_v2.py --demo 0 --cooldown 0 --verbose -i 192.168.1.75 -p 10200 --record
+python syncity_test_v2.py --script basic --cooldown 0 -i 192.168.1.75 -p 10200 --record

-This will run demo 0, with no cooldown time, showing all commands sent and received (verbose), on the machine with ip 192.168.1.75 port 10200 (default) and will record all commands sent to a file.
+This will run script basic (syncity/scripts/basic.py), with no cooldown time, on the machine with ip 192.168.1.75 port 10200 (default) and will record all commands sent to a file.

-Depending on the demo you run it will also export files, those files will be saved on the machine running the simulator, with the option -o you can configure the path to write those files, this defaults to E:\tmp\
+Depending on the script you run it will also export files, those files will be saved on the machine running the simulator, with the option -o you can configure the path to write those files, this defaults to E:\tmp\

-python syncity_test_v2.py --demo 0 --cooldown 0 --keep
+python syncity.py --script basic --cooldown 0 --keep

-By default, once the demo script is completed, it will delete all objects on the scene, effectively reseting it, with --keep all objects will be kept so you can interact with them after the demo is completed; This is ideal if you want to experiment with different settings without bothering creating a full scenario.
+By default, once the script script is completed, it will delete all objects on the scene, effectively reseting it, with --keep all objects will be kept so you can interact with them after the script is completed; This is ideal if you want to experiment with different settings without bothering creating a full scenario.

-python syncity_test_v2.py -r file.txt
+python syncity.py -r file.txt

-Instead of running a demo, this will just run the commands on file.txt
+Instead of running a script, this will just run the commands on file.txt